 Adversity where it was not our fault.

-There is no experience in life that does not fall into one of these four categories.
+No experience in life does not fall into one of these four categories.
 This makes the statement about composure in Christ even stronger.
 There is no experience in life that can keep us from inner composure.
 We can have stability in and orientation to any situation in life.
 Our lives do not have to depend on circumstances.

 Detachment from things is a great strength.
 Paul would not chain his spirit to circumstances.
 He refused to allow his contentment to rest upon material possessions or physical comfort.